Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Experimental evidence on artificial dataset

-Our target node is 3, and we want to calculate the probability of hitting the target starting from each vertex for the first time after exactly $n$ steps.
-Since node 4 is an adherent to target 3, we can directly write out its hitting probability as
+We take node 3 as our target, and want to calculate the probability of hitting the target starting from each vertex for the first time after exactly $n$ steps.
+We first illustrate how to calculate the hitting time probability distribution for a simple random walk.
+For this case, the probability of hitting node 3 starting from node 4, which is an adherent to target node 3, after exactly $n$ steps is

-For nodes 0, 1, 2, we can define the probabilities of starting from each node and ending at node 3 after exactly $n$ steps.
-We encapsulate these probabilities into a column vector as
+For nodes 0, 1, 2, we would exploit the Markovian property of the random walk process to calculate the corresponding hitting probabilities.
+To simplify notation, we encapsulate these hitting probabilities into a column vector as

 The probability transition matrix is